Jaswantsinghh/BlogTalks/_posts/2023-05-30-soft-design.md

 ---
-title: Day 18 - Tasks App Soft Design
+title: Tasks App Soft Design
 ---
 Hello Guys...
 How you doing?
 Hope you are doing great.
 Today finally I completed Tasks Apps soft design which is live @ [link](https://jaswantsinghh.github.io/tasks-app-soft-design/).
 It is a vert amazing